.NET Application Examples and Types: Web, Mobile, Desktop, Cloud, and AI

 Example 1: Blackboard Learning Management System (LMS)

 Blackboard is one of the most established learning management systems in higher education and corporate training.
-Its platform, built with .NET technologies, provides robust tools for course management, virtual classrooms, student assessments, and collaboration.
-By leveraging .NET, Blackboard provides universities with scalability to serve tens of thousands of students, while ensuring seamless integration with existing enterprise systems, such as Microsoft Office 365.
-This stability makes it a trusted choice for institutions that need reliability in online and hybrid learning environments.
+Built with .NET technologies, it provides tools for course management, virtual classrooms, student assessments, and collaboration.
+Blackboard’s scalability allows universities to serve tens of thousands of students while integrating with Microsoft Office 365.

 Example 2: Canvas